zacharied/anki-content-injector/README.md

 Submit an [issue](https://github.com/Arthaey/anki-global-css/issues/new).

-Feel free to write reviews but I cannot guarantee that I will check them;
-GitHub is the better way to get my attention.
+Feel free to write reviews on the plugin page but I cannot guarantee that I will check them; GitHub is the better way to get my attention.

 ## License